railslove/Freckly/README.md

 # Freckly

-We built this gem for http://github.com/railslove/Freckly-App
+Freckly is a ruby client for accessing the letsfreckle.com time tracking data.
+See http://letsfreckle.com for more information.

+API information can be found at http://madrobby.github.com/freckle-apidocs/

 NOTE: It is currently missing quite a few API calls

 ## How To Install

-    sudo gem install freckly
+    gem install freckly

 ## Example